 How do I access my course?

-Nearly all Iowa State online courses are accessed through Blackboard Learn, a web-based course delivery portal (also know as a Learning Management System or “LMS”).
+Nearly all Iowa State online courses are accessed through Canvas, a web-based course delivery portal (also know as a Learning Management System or “LMS”).
 Using your ISU Net ID, you will be able to login and access all of your courses.
 Here, you will be able to access course materials, submit assignments, send messages to your instructor and classmates, participate in course discussions, take exams, view your grades, and engage in other learning activities.
-Help with Blackboard Learn is available for students.
+Canvas help videos are available for students.

 Will I be able to talk to my professor and to other students in the class?